Avee217/Roller-Madness/README.md

 The Cubes consistantly follow the player trying to kill them while the player tries to collect the required number of coins to traverse to the next level.
 Each enemy can be destroyed by making them collide with one another.

 The game comprises of two levels, the second posing a higher challenge with the addition of ramps and addition elevated platforms.

+### Instructions
+Play by opening the `index.html` file located in the Builds/WebGL folder.